 That year I had managed to deal with my fear well enough to tour a bit of the south / south-west of England on my own, even though I didn’t always feel well physically.
 I started and finished my journey in London (June 2012, accidentally directly before and after the Diamond Jubilee festivities).
 When I came back, I knew that I had to change this painting, but I didn’t know *how*.

 In 2013 I didn’t visit London.
 Instead I had a thyroidectomy.
-They discovered a small malignant carcinoma, very low risk, but this diagnosis pulled the rug out from under my feet, and the treatment and consequences have influenced my life ever since.
+They discovered a very small malignant carcinoma, very low risk, but this diagnosis pulled the rug out from under my feet, and it has influenced my life ever since.
 But not only for the worse!
 Among many other things, I bought a house for example 🙂 And most importantly I have made art a priority again.

 A new beginning.
 So I painted a thick layer of white over everything.